How Does Love and Logic Parenting Work?

 Want to know more about this parenting technique?
 Read this article till the end!

-What Is Love and Logic Parenting?
+What is Love and Logic Parenting?

 Love and Logic theory proposes that parents should create an environment of love, acceptance, and empathy for their children while allowing the natural consequences of their behavior and actions to teach them.